First Drive: Ford’s refreshed Edge is a compelling, if pricey, premium machine - Yahoo

 How does it stack up against rivals in terms of looks?
 Pretty well, actually.
 Whereas many other manufacturers are leaning towards rounded, smooth designs the Edge’s blocky appearance does give it a certain amount of appeal.
 It’s likely to divide opinion, but that’s not such a bad thing in the SUV segment.

 What’s it like inside?

 As the top-of-the-range trim line, the Vignale specification means you get an interior with all the bells and whistles.
 There’s stitched leather on the dashboard, quilted leather heated (and cooled) seats and even illuminated kick plates.
 But the key aspects of the interior which you’ll find on all Edge models are good; there’s a great sense of airiness inside the car, while those in the back are treated to plenty of leg and headroom.

-Cubbies and storage areas are plentiful, and though it’s let down in some areas by poorer quality plastics (the pop section at the top of the dashboard feels particularly flimsy) the cabin feels solidly made and of a good quality.
+Cubbies and storage areas are plentiful, and though it’s let down in some areas by poorer quality plastics (the pop section at the top of the dashboard feels particularly flimsy) the cabin feels solidly made and of good quality.

 Because of its large overall size, the Edge can offer a cavernous boot too.
-There is 602 litres of space back there, which can be expanded to an impressive 1,847 litres by lowering the rear seats.
+There are 602 litres of space back there, which can be expanded to an impressive 1,847 litres by lowering the rear seats.